 Private sponsorship: No clothing or equipment bearing logos nor products in direct conflict with the race sponsor’s market will be permitted.
 During TV and Media interviews, paddlers must ensure they are wearing race sponsor’s apparel.

 DECALS – Valid CSA registration numbers must be placed on both side of the front deck of the boat.
-Long Fish sponsor decals must be placed on both side of the front deck of the boat and large square decals on the back deck with smaller decals on the paddles.
 Any other decals must be placed on the rear deck or on the sides behind the front point of the cockpit.
 Batch stickers must be placed on the front left hand deck and be clearly visible.